 This metro-wide contest encourages commuters to drive less during ozone season by providing points and prizes for carpooling, riding the bus, bicycling, walking, and telecommuting.

 - Access to Free Workshops, Seminars, and Consultations

 How can your company lower costs by reducing its impact on air quality?
 Is funding available to help you offset emissions-reducing actions?
 Whether your employees want to know how they're affected by ozone pollution, or whether you need assistance developing a clean air plan for your company, AirQ staff will assist you in achieving your goals.

 - Emissions clinics include a brief courtesy inspection and a test of your vehicle's tailpipe emissions.
 Tests take less than 15 minutes.

-- Gas-cap testing uses a device to determine if your vehicle's gas cap is adequately sealing.
+- Gas cap testing uses a device to determine if your vehicle's gas cap is adequately sealed.
 Tests take less than 30 seconds.

 - Air Quality Awareness Materials